mdhamzah44/RAAH-Academy/README.md

 ## License

-This project is licensed under the MIT License - see the [License](#license) file for details.
+This project is licensed under the MIT License - see the [../LICENCE](#license) file for details.

 ## Acknowledgements